Escrow Account on Property Transactions

 There is a difference between the escrow agent and the other participants involved in a conveyance procedure in Bulgaria:

 1) A lawyer, representing one of the parties – he/she is not a neutral third party.
-Lawyers do not keep escrow accounts, but customer (client’s) account – usually used for transfers of expenses; The deposited money could be withdrawn/transferred back to the payer, so there is no guarantee that the seller will receive the money, even if this money are kept in the client’s account, held by the buyer’s lawyer.
+Lawyers do not keep escrow accounts, but customer (client’s) account – usually used for transfers of expenses; The deposited money could be withdrawn/transferred back to the payer, so there is no guarantee that the seller will receive the money, even if this money is kept in the client’s account, held by the buyer’s lawyer.

 2) A real estate agent – in Bulgaria the estate agent is not directly involved in the payment of the purchase price.
-Estate agents are not neutral third party, because their goal is to complete the property transaction, whereunder they can collect their agency commission.
+Estate agents are not neutral the third party because their goal is to complete the property transaction, whereunder they can collect their agency commission.
 In practice, real estate brokers collect from the buyer only earnest deposit (because it usually includes their commission fee), and sometimes – they are authorized by the buyer to operate with their personal accounts opened for the needs of the particular transaction (in situations where the buyer resides abroad), and to make payment of the purchase price to the seller.

-3) An authorized person (a proxy) – representatives authorized by the buyer or the seller, who usually operate with current bank account in the name of the authorizer by virtue of a a power of attorney.
+3) An authorized person (a proxy) – representatives authorized by the buyer or the seller, who usually operate with a current bank account in the name of the authorizer by virtue of a power of attorney.
 When opening such accounts, it is not possible to set forth conditions like those mentioned above in order to allow payment.
 Furthermore, the deposited funds could always be withdrawn.
 Therefore, authorizing a proxy and opening regular payment account cannot serve for the same purposes as the escrow account.

 The above confirms that the escrow account provides securities for both parties on the property transaction.
 Therefore, they should precisely stipulate the conditions that will apply to grant release of the blocked sums in the escrow contract, as well the results in case of eventual non-performance by the seller.

 Although the use of trust account increases the applicable expenses in the process of purchasing real estate, our experience shows that this is a method which provides guarantees and securities to the participating parties and creates a bridge of trust between them in relation to the real estate transaction.
 We provide preparation of escrow agreements and legal assistance on escrow procedures and property transactions.
+For more information, contact us.